1.0 Introduction

 4.3 Remove AD CS Role from the Server

-Go to Server Manager Dashboard.
+Go to Server Manager dashboard.

 In the top-right menu, click Manage and select Remove Roles and Features.